 “I think Smithers picked me because of my motivational skills.
-Everyone says they have to work a lot harder when I’m around.”
+Everyone says they have to work a lot harder on lifetime Utility when I’m around.”

 When we hit PIRE, we plan on doing a lot of world travel rather than seeing places in the United States that we haven’t seen.
 It’s not that we don’t think that the U.S. is a neat place or that there aren’t tons of sites to see in our own country.